 It happens in many homes around the world.
 Adorable furry canine, feasting on poops; including the cats’!
 And you wonder why dogs do this.

 The thing is, while many dog owners probably hate discussing this subject, it cannot be ignored, at least not if you intend keeping both dogs and cats together for long.
-The habit is unsettling to the cat, dangerous to the dog and obviously unpleasant.
+The habit is unsettling to the cat and obviously unpleasant, while posing a danger to the dog and its well-being.

 Understanding This Behavior